CHEQUES, TYPES OF CHEQUES AND THEIR FEATURES

 • Bankruptcy: If the bank receives notice of default of drawer, It will reject the cheque.

-• Alteration of cheque: If alteration on the cheque is not signed against by the drawer, the bank will not honour it.
+• Alteration of the cheque: If alteration on the cheque is not signed against by the drawer, the bank will not honour it.

 • Stoppage of payment: If payment is stopped by the drawer, the cheque will not be honoured